NaliniThondapu/angular_practicee/angularNotes.md

 ng generate pipe <pipes name> --- is used to generate the pipes

 ```

+## What is single page Application

+- The Application loads only once initially when the user access the web application thats why we called this angular page is called single page application.
+- Once the application got loaded , everytime when user interacts with our web page,  request will be sent to the backend and but the  backend is responsible only for sending appropriate data to the frontend.
+- The front end will dynamically update the html DOM with out refreshing the entire web page.
+- It provides a greate user interaction and it is very fast why because once the data is loaded in the web browser we need not load again and again.
+- It is easy to develop.
+- Best Examples are : Facebook and gmai.

 ## Package.json
 - It has all the project dependencies.